Water Damage Restoration in Indianapolis, Indiana

 Indianapolis faces a perfect storm of water damage risks that most Midwestern cities can't match.
 Nearly every Indy home has a basement — and most sit on clay-heavy soil that traps water around foundations during spring rains and snowmelt.
 The city's 100+ year-old combined sewer system can overflow raw sewage into basements during rain events as light as a quarter inch.
 The White River, Fall Creek, and Eagle Creek create extensive flood zones through the metro.
 Winter brings frozen pipe bursts and ice dam leaks from December through February, while spring and summer deliver severe thunderstorms and tornadoes — Indiana saw 57 tornadoes in 2024 alone.
 The result: Indianapolis consistently ranks among the Midwest's highest-demand markets for water damage restoration.
 If your Indy home doesn't have a working sump pump with battery backup, sewer backup coverage on your insurance, and a plan for frozen pipes, you're not prepared for Central Indiana's weather.

-Licensed water damage pros serving all of Marion County and surrounding areas.
+Independent water damage providers may serve all of Marion County and surrounding areas, subject to availability.

 (520) 783-3777